General note and mandatory information

 Provision of contractual services

 We process inventory data (e.g., names and addresses as well as contact data of users), contract data (e.g., services used, names of contact persons, payment information) for the purpose of fulfilling our contractual obligations and services in accordance with Art.
 6 para.
 1 lit. b.
-GDPR and Art.
-9, para.
-2, lit. g.
-Data marked as mandatory in online forms are required for the conclusion of the contract.
-GDPR and Art.
-9, para.
-2, lit. g.
-Data, the entries marked as mandatory in online forms, are required for the conclusion of the contract.
+GDPR.
+GDPR.
+Data marked as mandatory in online forms is required for the conclusion of the contract.

 As part of the use of our online services, we store the IP address and the time of the respective user action.
 The storage takes place on the basis of our legitimate interests, as well as those of the user in protection against misuse and other unauthorized use in accordance with Art.
 6, para.
 1 lit. f.
 This data is not passed on to third parties unless it is necessary to pursue our claims or there is a legal obligation to do so in accordance with Art.
 6 para.
 1 lit. c GDPR.